Financial crisis: Prior to 19th century

-Reinhart and Rogoff trace inflation (to reduce debt) to Dionysius I rule in Syracuse and begin their "eight centuries" in 1258; debasement of currency also occurred under the Roman Empire and Byzantine Empire.
-A financial crisis in 33 A.D. caused by a contraction of money supply had been recorded by several Roman historians.
+Reinhart and Rogoff trace inflation (to reduce debt) to Dionysius I's rule in Syracuse and begin their "eight centuries" in 1258; debasement of currency also occurred under the Roman Empire and Byzantine Empire.
+The Financial crisis of 33 caused by a contraction of money supply had been recorded by several Roman historians.

-Among the earliest crises Reinhart and Rogoff study is the 1340 default of England, due to setbacks in its war with France (the Hundred Years' War; see details).
+Among the earliest crises Reinhart and Rogoff studied is the 1340 default of England, due to setbacks in its war with France (the Hundred Years' War; see details).
 Further early sovereign defaults include seven defaults by the Spanish Empire, four under Philip II, three under his successors.

 Other global and national financial mania since the 17th century include: